-I began working in libraries in college as a student worker in 1982.
-I earned my BA in Russian and Spanish from SUNY Oswego in 1985.
+I began working in libraries in college as a student.
+I earned my BA in Russian and Spanish from SUNY Oswego.
 Besides working in my college library for 3 full years, I have worked in bookstores, clothing stores, as an editor, a grant writer, and even a nightclub DJ.
 I studied for my MA in Slavic Languages & Literatures at SUNY Albany for a year, and also taught English Composition I as a graduate assistantship.

 After college, I began working at the New York State Library as a rare books cataloger & subject specialist for an NEH grant-funded multi-institution project.
 After that project funding ended, I worked at Albany Medical Center as the Neurosurgery laboratory manager for 3 years, also preparing NIH research grants.
 After 10 years in Albany, I moved for a job at the University of Connecticut in Storrs, as a cataloger, and stayed there for 3 years.

 I began working at Wellesley College in July 1997, first as an Acquisition & Cataloging Assistant, then as Digital Library Specialist supporting the college website and developing digital collections such as the pre-1600 manuscripts database, the autograph letter collection, the Edward McDowell piano music, and Boston-related maps and illustrated books.
 I was a member of the BLC Digitization Task Force for 2 years, and have delivered digital library & digitization workshops in many venues.
 From 1999 to 2011, I also worked on weekends as a librarian at the New England College of Optometry in Boston.